HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 ##### Observations

-- For 3000 concurrent users observed total high response time and in particular for WCM APIs.
+- For 3000 concurrent users, there is a total high response time, particularly for WCM APIs.

-- For 6000 users load observed http response code - 503 service unavailable errors in the test.
+- For a user load of 6000, there is an http response code: `503 service unavailable errors in the test.`

 - All errors were from WCM and Pages&Portlets not from DAM.

-- Total Average response time increasing exponentially with load.
+- Total average response time increases exponentially with load.

 - No pod restarts observed.

-- Our goal is to have our average and 90th pct response times in ~4 to 5 secs range, so we decided to move to next instance c5.9xlarge from c5.4xlarge.
+- The goal is to have average and 90th pct response times in the range of 4 to 5 seconds.
+The tests were then moved to the next instance, from c5.4xlarge to c5.9xlarge.

-#### Stage-2
+#### Stage 2

-##### Helm Values
+##### Helm values

                                         Requests                Limits
 | Component                  | No of pods | cpu(m)   | memory(Mi) | cpu(m)   | memory(Mi) |